Zwarte Piet: Development and depiction in the 19th and 20th centuries

 In 1833, an Amsterdam-based magazine printed a humorous reference to "Pietermanknecht" while describing the fate that those who had sneaked out of their houses to attend that year's St. Nicholas celebrations were supposed to have endured after returning home.
 In 1859, the Dutch newspaper De Tijd noticed that Saint Nicholas was often accompanied by "a Negro, who, under the name of Pieter, mijn knecht, is no less popular than the Holy Bishop himself".
 In the 1891 book Het Feest van Sinterklaas, the servant is named Pieter.
 However, up until 1920, several additional publications gave the character other names and depictions that varied considerably.

 According to a story from the Legenda Aurea, retold by Eelco Verwijs in his 1863 monograph Sinterklaas, one of the miraculous deeds performed by Saint Nicholas after his death consisted of freeing a boy from slavery at the court of the "Emperor of Babylon" and delivering him back to his parents.
 No mention is made of the boy's skin color.
 However, over the course of the 20th century, narratives started to surface that claimed Zwarte Piet was a former slave who had been freed by the saint and had subsequently become his lifelong companion.

 One version of the folklore surrounding the character suggests that Zwarte Piet's blackness is due to a permanent layer of soot on his body acquired during his many trips down the chimneys of the homes he visits.

-Development and depiction in the 21st century

-Because of ongoing controversies surrounding the character, many schools, businesses, and other organizations across the Netherlands have begun changing Zwarte Piet's clothing and makeup or phasing the character out entirely.
-The most common variation has been dubbed Sooty Piet (in Dutch: roetveegpiet).
-This version features the page outfit but without the curly wig, earrings, or lipstick.
-Smeared on makeup simulates soot smudges and an actor portraying the character retains their own natural skin tone.